SciComp8/Python_Programming/*Learn_Error_Warning.md

 # Major types of errors in Python programming
 ## Syntax errors, also known as parsing errors
-These errors occur when Python cannot parse your code due to incorrect syntax.
+These errors occur when Python cannot parse our code due to incorrect syntax.
 They are detected by the compiler or the interpreter.

 ### Concatenate 2 different types of objects
   ```python